0xbadasya/jwt-auth-service/README.md

 # jwt-auth-service
+# badasya
-Registration and authorization - Creating a mechanism for registration, login with JWT!
+Registration and authorization - Creating a mechanism for registration, login with JWT using Node.js & Express.js!